Navigator365/Notes/content/CMSC417/Transport Layer/UDP - User Datagram Protocol.md

 # Why use it?

 With no error handling or support for connections, why does anyone use UDP?
 Well, there are a couple reasons:
-- Since UDP doesn't have congestion control, you can send what you want whenever you want.
+- Fine-grain control/no connection setup delay: Since UDP doesn't have congestion control, you can send what you want whenever you want.
 Once an application has a message to send, UDP will immediately encapsulate it and pass it to the network layer.
-- Sometimes you don't want a connection.
+- No connection state: Sometimes you don't want a connection.
 DNS resolution is a one-time process: once you've got a response from a DNS server, you're done.
 Setting up a connection every time you'd want to make a DNS request is too slow.
-- UDP packets are REALLY small: only 8 bytes in the header
+- Small header overhead: UDP packets are REALLY small: only 8 bytes in the header

 Multimedia streaming applications that prioritize live, real-time messaging will use UDP, along with simple query-response protocols like DNS.